xoolive/traffic/docs/data_sources/opensky_db.rst

   files;
 - parse results with pandas and wrap results in appropriate data structures.

-The first thing to do is to put your credentials in you configuration file.
-Edit the following lines to your configuration file.
+The first thing to do is to put your credentials in your configuration file.
+Edit the following lines of your configuration file.

 .. parsed-literal::